iggnas/service-list-builder/README.md

 # Minimal services preset

-There is a minimal-services.ini file in bin folder which is a general present with helpful comments to customize it that can be used instead of manually editing the lists.ini
+There is a minimal-services.ini file in bin folder which is a general present with helpful comments to customize it that can be used instead of manually editing lists.ini